-Newport Beach was the first Orange County city to end its state of emergency with support from residents last month, one week after the statewide reopening in mid-June.
+Newport Beach was one of the first Orange County cities to end its state of emergency with support from residents last month, one week after the statewide reopening in mid-June.

 Their decision to terminate the local emergency came the same day County officials chose to tie the countywide coronavirus emergency to the one proclaimed by the state to ensure they continue to receive state and federal funding as they relate to the pandemic.

 Meanwhile, people have been showing up to Orange County Supervisors meetings for months demanding that the county end the emergency declaration.

 Some cities are following the county’s lead by choosing to extend their local emergency.